Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 #
 ### Role Requirements

+The following permissions are required in the **sending tenant** for the user that will be performing the setup and deployment steps:

+* The **Privileged Role Administrator** role will need to be assigned to the user from Entra ID.

 The following permissions are required in the **receiving tenant** for the user that will be performing the setup and deployment steps:

 * In order to create and manage secrets within the desired Key Vault, the **Keyvault Secrets Officer** role will need to be assigned to the user from the Key Vault Access control (IAM) page.